zackforbing/ruby-submissions/1508/module_4_assignments/gametime/robbi-ross-flappy-bird/check_in1.markdown

 ## Instructor Section

 ### Points for first check in (base 50)
+50 points

 ### Instructor's goals for next check in
+* Smooth out FrameRate speeds, specifically smoothing out the Jorge jump.
+* Collision or Score - not the visual implementation, having the backend mechanics recognize the pipes passing.
+* Background Image - including thinking about parallax scrolling.

+Get the three bullets points for the 50 points next time.
+60 points if all bullets and completed both collision and score backends.

 ### Feedback?
+Discussed having FlappyJorge be an actual mode instead of the main game - thus allowing the game to make more sense to people who don't know Jorge.